Last Updated: Aug 27, 2018

 Once the holidays hit you know what’s coming–an assortment of wonderful Christmas cards from your family and friends!
 But instead of displaying them the same way you do every year, why not get creative?
 Your loved ones spend a lot of time coming up with a card you’ll love so you should display it in a way that reflects that.
 They may even have a special life update like their baby’s first Christmas or news that they’re moving into a new home.

 To help you display these exciting events, we have three simple Christmas card wreath ideas you can make right at home.
 Whether you want to get the kids involved in a craft or use seasonal materials like pine cones and garland, our wreath ideas will bring lots of holiday cheer.
-Don’t forget to browse our Christmas cards to send out your own warm wishes to family and friends!
+Don’t forget to browse our Christmas cards and religious Christmas cards to send out your own warm wishes to family and friends!

 1. How to Make a Clothespin Wreath